#Architecture

 GN&C Fault Protection Fundamentals by Robert Rasmussen, who works for the Jet Propulsion Laboratory, which is an organization that works closely with NASA on designing spacecraft.
 GN&C is guidance, navigation, and control.
 These are the main software systems here.
 This paper actually distills a ton of experience spent with really thinking through how to build really fault tolerant systems into some core principles.

-Architecture Disributed Systems Video
+Architecture Distributed Systems Video

 12 Software Architecture Pitfalls and How to Avoid Them